chaabaj/backlog4s/README.md

 3. [ ] GraphQL server
 4. [ ] Usage of auto code generation for protocol by analyse json files at compile-time or using cli tools

+## Installation

+Not published yet on maven use this git repository

+## How to use